apitoolkit/.github/README.md

 # .github

-GitHub community health files for the APIToolkit organization.
+GitHub community health files for the APItoolkit organization.